vechain/vevote/docs/SmartContracts.md

-# 📄 VeVote Smart Contracts Overview
+# 📄 VeVote Smart Contracts Documentation

 This document provides a technical summary of the smart contracts that make up the VeVote governance system.
 It explains the architecture, roles, upgrade mechanics, use of libraries, and how contracts interact with external components.